GrantStreetGroup/p5-Dist-Zilla-PluginBundle-Author-GSG/README.md

 - Makefile

-    Copies the Makefile included in this PluginBundle's `share_dir` into your distribution.
+    Copies the `Makefile.inc` included in this PluginBundle's `share_dir` into your distribution.

+    This should happen automatically through the magic of `make`.

 - update